 Depending on who you ask, content marketing is the future of marketing, a buzzword, a trend, or a fad.
 Bloggers say it’s over, it’s just hitting its stride, it’s dead, it’s the next big thing.
 Either it’s been around for years, or it’s a radically different way of thinking about marketing.

 Before we recreate the entire intro to Tale of Two Cities (It was the best of times; it was the worst of times), let’s take a break from the discussion, step away from the hype cycle, and get back to basics.
-Let’s leave the why and the how for a moment, and focus on one simple question: What is content marketing?
+Since we’re going to discuss content marketing, we should get on the same page about content.

 We took a look through mountains of content from top marketers to find definitions that struck us as, well, definitive.
 Read on for our top 25 (in random order) content marketing definitions.

 1. “Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.”